bijoutrouvaille/oppeosdocs/legal/terms.md

 ### Definitions

-- An __oppeo__ is an open space posted for sale, which will be filled with the purchased advertizement.
+- An __oppeo__ is an open space, either digital or physical, posted for sale on the Website, which can be filled with an advertizement for a price.
 - A __closeo__ is a product, brand, image or other content to be advertized.
 - An __oppeon__ is a user posting open space for sale on oppeos.io website.
 - A __closeon__ is a user posting a public closeo, or a user purchasing or intending to purchase an oppeo.
 - A __spacehunter__ is a third party agent, unaffiliated with the Company, who is tasked with connecting oppeons and closeons and whose compensation is a percentage of sales the agent generated.
 - A __uniqleo__ is the resultant advertisement of the closeo performed by the oppeon for the closeon.
 It may come in the form of digital or physical media and/or action.

-Oppeos.io is a marketplace where closeons can purchase oppeos from oppeons for their closeos.
+The Website is a marketplace, where closeons can purchase oppeos from oppeons for their closeos.
 Thus oppeons are sellers and closeons are buyers on the Website.
 The Company does not bear responsibility for the spacehunters or their interactions with buyers and sellers, however, it does reserve the right to settle any and all disputes which arise from such interactions.

 ### Intellectual Property Rights